Fatal1ty/mashumaro/README.md

 ### Generic dataclasses

-Along with [user-defined generic types](#user-defined-generic-types) implementing `SerializableType` interface, generic dataclasses can also be used.
+Along with [user-defined generic types](#user-defined-generic-types) implementing `SerializableType` interface, generic and variadic generic dataclasses can also be used.
 There are two applicable scenarios for them.

 #### Generic dataclass inheritance